stevencohn/ResxTranslator/README.md

 Inspired by https://github.com/salarcode/AutoResxTranslator

 ### Translate Resx File
-Translate an entire .resx file to one or more languages.
+Translates an entire .resx file to one or more languages.

 1. Choose a .resx file to translate.
-It will detect the language based on the language/culture code in the filename.
-It will also remember the last file translated.
+It will detect the language based on the language/culture code in the filename, or English if no code is included.
+It will remember the last file translated.
 2. Choose the output directory where new .resx files should be stored.
 If this is left blank then new files are stored in the same directory as the source file.
 3. Adjust the number of seconds to wait between each string translation.
 A number too low